Pep Guardiola: Man City manager launches defence of his team selection again - will he forever be misunderstood?

 The result came after City were also held in similar circumstances by Nottingham Forest last weekend, a result which saw them lose ground in the Premier League title race.

-They will attempt to get back to winning as they travel to Bournemouth on Saturday.
+They will attempt to get back to winning as they travel to Bournemouth on Saturday, live on Sky Sports.

 Gundogan feels City have a responsibility to put things right after a "sloppy" performance at RB Leipzig.